" "

 2. Engage with the Patient and Family Advocacy Department

 Why it matters: Patient advocates serve as liaisons between patients and healthcare providers, helping you navigate the healthcare system, access information, and voice concerns.
+If an organization doesn't have an advocacy program, reach out to the quality leader, who also can meet the need.

 How to do it: Contact the hospital's patient advocacy department to discuss your concerns.
 They can assist in facilitating communication with medical staff and guide you through the hospital's complaint or grievance process.

 Be aware: Patient and Family Advocacy Departments work closely with healthcare providers and hospital patient safety, quality, risk management, legal and hospital executives when errors occur.
-Although they do serve patients, in cases of potential malpractice, interactions will seem very scripted.

 3. Speak Directly with the Attending Physician